telerik/blazor-docs/components/dropdownlist/overview.md

 * `Class` - the CSS class that will be rendered on the main wrapping element of the dropdownlist.

-* `PopupClass` - additional custom CSS class to cascade the dropdown of the DropDownList
+* `PopupClass` - additional CSS class to customize the appearance of the DropDownList's dropdown.

 * `Data` - allows you to provide the data source.
 Required.